 At the end of the extraction, there is a total lipid extract (TLE) for each sample.
 Each vial now contains the extractable organic matter from a sediment, soil, or plant tissue.
 These TLEs can be analyzed, and their chemical constituents identified and quantified.

 Applications: The TLEs of the extracted samples contain a wide spectrum of different organic compounds, including the GDGTs to be used to reconstruct ancient temperatures.
 Glycerol-dialkyl glycerol-tetraethers are a large suite of biomarkers that show sensitivity to growth temperatures.
 There are two groups of GDGTs, branched and isoprenoid, which differ in the character of the branching patterns on the core alkyl groups (Figure 3).
 In the ocean, a cosmopolitan group of archaea, called Thaumarchaeota, produce isoprenoidal GDGTs [Damste et al., 2002].
 Branched GDGTs are produced on land in soils [Hopmans et al., 2004], lakes, and in lake sediments [Tierney and Russell, 2009] by as yet unidentified bacteria, likely Acidobacteria [Damste et al., 2011].
-Both archaea and bacteria adjust the number of methyl branches in the core alkyl group according to growth temperature, and because GDGTs are stable in sediments for millions of years, long high resolution records of climate change are generated using them.[Schouten et al., 2002]
+Both archaea and bacteria adjust the number of methyl branches and ring structures in the core alkyl group according to growth temperature, and because GDGTs are stable in sediments for millions of years, long high resolution records of climate change are generated using them.

+The TEX86 paleo water temperature proxy is based on the ratio of certain isoprenoidal GDGTs, each containing 86 carbon atoms in its core alkyl group (Figure 3):

+TEX86 = (GDGT-2 + GDGT-3 + GDGT-4’) /

+(GDGT-1 + GDGT-2 + GDGT-3 + GDGT-4’)

+Paleo water temperature is then inferred using a calibration, such as the original equation:

+TEX86 = 0.015T + 0.28 (R2 = 0.92)

+Proposed by [Schouten et al., 2002], where T is paleotemperature.
+Several other regional and local calibrations have been developed to further refine the proxy for use in large lakes or in the tropics, for example.

 Legend: